jacoby/jacoby.github.io/_posts/2019-07-16-thoughts-on-perl-weekly-challenge-17.markdown

 **ADDENDUM:** I used Memoize and [Benchmark](https://metacpan.org/pod/Benchmark) to test, and using a memoized function made it, for `a(2,5)`, 15x faster.
 I mean, it went from 45 millionths of a second to 3 millionth of a second, but speed is speed, and as we get to higher values and deeper recursion, it adds up.

-**Addendum 2:** "It adds up" does not say enough.
+**ADDENDUM 2:** "It adds up" does not say enough.
 This is creazy recursive,and all the times you hit `return $n + 1 if $m == 0` means you can get `$n` to `a(0,5440808)`, which is where my code died.
 I _think_ that's a big recursive stack problem, but I'm not sure.
 I've seen others mention bigint, and I'm not sure I won't have to go there.

 ## Challenge 2